twittidai/TF2_Workshop/README.md

 dataset used is : leftImg8bit_trainvaltest.zip [11GB]
 ![alt text](<./notebook_pics/dataset_used.JPG>)
 Note I only uploaded 100 pre-processed images (=img ) , corresponding masks ( =gt, with original 31 classes) and the 8 categories masks (= gt_cat ) all under 8data folder

+# Multinode Horovod Training

+Follow [this guide](hvd/multiNode-k8s.md) for a multinode Horovod training with Kubenetes and Kubeflow.